Expertise

 Early Diagnosis and Individualized Treatment of Immune Diseases

-In our leaflet you will get an insight into the work of the Fraunhofer CIMD: We present the indication field of immune diseases, our bundled expertise, the path from the medical need to the new medications and our biobanks.
+Our brochure gives you an insight into the work of the Fraunhofer CIMD: We present the indication area of immune diseases, our bundled expertise, the path from medical need to new drugs and our biobanks.

 From medical need to novel medication